nops-io/nops-cloud-account-registration/nops-aws-account-register/terraform-single-acc-register/README.md

-# Register Aws Account To NOPS Terraform Module
+# Register Aws Account To n0ps Terraform Module

-Terraform module to provision resources required to register an aws account to NOPS.
+Terraform module to provision resources required to register an aws account to n0ps.

 ## Usage
 ```hcl